Semiconductor: ‘We're ultimately interested in nature and looking out for the unknown’

 HALO at Brighton Festival is supported by Arts Council England and co-produced by Attenborough Centre for the Creative Arts.
 Book your place to see HALO until 4 June here.

-Interview by Ana Prendes, communications and content manager at Arts at CERN.
+Interview by Ana Prendes, Communications and Content Producer at Arts at CERN.